 Loyola University Maryland is authorized under federal law to enroll nonimmigrant students who are citizens of countries other than the United States.
-International applicants to Loyola's graduate programs who need an F-1 student visa are required to submit documentation in addition to the academic credentials necessary for admission committee review.
-The following documents are required and all must be received before a Form I-20 can be issued:
+International applicants to Loyola's graduate programs who need an F-1 student visa are required to submit supplemental documentation in addition to the academic credentials necessary for admission committee review.
+The following documents are required and all must be adequately completed and received before a Form I-20 can be issued:

 - Personal statement or statement from benefactor affirming that all expenses will be met during the student's period of enrollment at Loyola.
-Expenses include tuition, fees, books, housing, medical, and all other living expenses (in U.S. dollars). - Declaration of Finances Form must be accompanied by a current, original bank statement (in U.S. dollars) verifying that the funds are available to support the student's stay at Loyola.
-To obtain the form, visit www .loyola.edu/graduate/international-students.aspx. - Copy of passport (biographical page). - Proof of health insurance.
-(Note: Students who need a Form I-20 must obtain insurance through the Loyola University Maryland health insurance plan administered by AETNA).

-- Tuition payment for the first nine credits.
+Expenses include tuition, fees, books, housing, medical, and all other expenses. - Declaration of Finances Form must be accompanied by a current, original bank statement (in U.S. dollars) verifying that the funds are available to support the student's stay at Loyola.
+To obtain the form, visit www .loyola.edu/graduate/international-students.aspx. - Copy of passport (biographical page). - Submit proof of health insurance coverage for the first year of study at Loyola (must be renewed each academic year).
+Coverage must be equivalent to the Aetna Student Health Insurance Plan designed for Loyola students (www.aetnastudenthealth.com), and it must be transferable to the United States.
+Students are encouraged to purchase the Aetna plan. - Tuition payment for the first nine credits.
 (Note: ELMBA students should contact International Student Services for the required amount of tuition payment.) - The \$25 registration fee.